 * Click here for rating key

-Widmer Gasthaus Restaurant Review: Located in an industrial stretch of North Portland that's now filled with boutiques and restaurants, the hoppy scent of brewing will guide you to the refurbished warehouse space, a striking expanse of gleaming copper, wood and glass.
-Kurt and Rob Widmer were pioneers in Portland's microbrew renaissance, starting their brewpub in the early 1980s.
-Not surprisingly, beer is the major reason to visit this pub located at the Widmer brewing headquarters.
-Order the six-beer sampler tray that arrives with mini-mugs of choice brews.
-Non-alcoholic-beer drinkers may want to try the creamy house-brewed root beer.
-Families are welcome and kids of all ages will enjoy the German pub menu of fondue, hot soft pretzels and schnitzels.
-Sausages are crafted by the local charcuterie, Olympic Provisions, and the menu also features Northwest specialties like elk stew and steelhead trout.
-The gluten-free menu offers some very decent choices --- grilled meats, bratwurst, salads --- that may be washed down with the cleverly named Omission Beer.
+Widmer Gasthaus Restaurant Review: Kurt and Rob Widmer launched their brewpub in 1979 in what was then an unprepossessing industrial stretch of North Portland.
+That street is now the center of a thriving neighborhood of condos, boutiques and restaurants.
+The hoppy scent of brewing will guide you to the refurbished warehouse space, a striking expanse of gleaming copper, wood and glass.
+Not surprisingly, beer is the major reason to visit this pub, most notably for the signature Hefeweizen.
+If you're indecisive or simply want to try everything, order the six-beer sampler tray that arrives with mini-mugs of choice brews.
+Non-alcoholic-beer drinkers will want to try the creamy house-brewed root beer.
+Families are welcome, and kids of all ages will enjoy the German pub menu of fondue, hot soft pretzels and schnitzels.
+Sausages are crafted by the local charcuterie Olympia Provisions, and the menu also features Northwest specialties such as elk stew and steelhead trout.
+The gluten-free menu offers decent choices, including grilled meats, bratwurst and salads that may be washed down with the cleverly named Omission Beer.